 Import means goods and services brought to Tanzania from a foreign country.
-Import procedures have to be followed in order to clear goods from Customs control as per the East African Community Customs Management Act (EACCMA) 2004.
+Import procedures have to be followed in order to clear goods as per the East African Community Customs Management Act (EACCMA) 2004.

 How do I process Import documents?

 - The importer is required to appoint a Licensed Clearing and Forwarding Agent (CFA) to clear goods

 - Documentation process is done online through Tanzania Customs Integrated System (TANCIS) for imports and exports and can be completed before arrival of the goods

 - Customs agents lodge the documents in the clearance system i.e. Tanzania Customs Integrated System Mainland and Zanzibar attaching all other relevant import supporting documents.
 The Agents are urged to lodge such documents at least 7 days before arrival of the goods.